mighty-gerbils/gerbil-ethereum/shared-contract.md

 - State associated to a user allowing a transfer to another user would be:
   `(bytes-replace (digest (Tuple Address Address TokenId) (vector sender recipient token-id)) 31 3)`

+### Contract calling convention

+#### Just like we do in Glow so far

+The CALLDATA segment is an input buffer (a bytes `input-port` in Gambit parlance).
+We read bytes from it as a "program" to execute and/or "published data" to read. e.g.
+1. read a boolean (encoded as a single byte, 0 or 1) for whether it's a new or old interaction.
+2. a.
+IF it's an old interaction, read a interaction ID to restart from.
+   (a 32-byte number, where the top or bottom byte(s) may encode the "type" of the interaction)
+   b.
+IF it's a new interaction, call the function that makes new interactions and
+      read arguments to make a new interaction
+3. Read a frame, and resume execution from it
+   (same general principle as current `&simple-contract-prelude`)
+4. Read all the published data for the current frame, as in `(&unmarshal-from-CALLDATA DataType)`

+5. At the end of the frame, read a boolean for whether to continue or stop.
+6. a.
+If continue, setup new frame and jump to 4.
+   b.
+If end, save the state and execute side-effects by calling other contracts.

+#### Solidity-compatibility mode????

+4-byte to specify the function, the rest in ABI-compatible format?